 “Git!
 Get out of here!”
 I shouted into the night, throwing another shoe at it.
 For good measure, I loaded my shotgun and fired a few rounds into the darkness.
 Blam!
 Blam!
 Blam!

 At three a.m.
-I discovered that it is possible to be jolted from a sound sleep by an odor.
+I discovered that it’s possible to be jolted from a sound sleep by an odor.
 The annual invasion of the skunks had begun.
 No single skunk could smell that bad.
 There must have been an entire battalion of them in formation, their tails raised in a synchronized salute, their rear ends aimed directly at my bedroom window.
 The odor was so intense that a foul cloud settled around the house like low-lying fog.

 The only good thing about it was that the odor apparently caused the creepy owl and the noisy whippoorwill to flee the area.
-Either that, or they dropped dead from the smell.
+Either that or they dropped dead from the smell.
 At any rate, they finally shut up.

 I would have reloaded the shotgun and taken a few shots at the skunks, but I was afraid if I hit one, it might release what little was left of its trademark scent.
 If only I’d had one of those cork-shooting guns I used to buy at the dime store when I was little.
 My aim was pretty good with those.
 Maybe I could have plugged up a few of the little pests.
 I had to settle for throwing a few more shoes.

-I had drifted into a restless slumber when I was awakened by a rustling, flapping noise.
+I’d drifted into restless slumber when I was awakened by a rustling, flapping noise.
 I switched on the bedside lamp to discover a bat swooping and diving through the bedroom.
 It must have gotten into the room between the window air conditioner and the cardboard.
 I threw another shoe in its general direction and ran shrieking out the front door into the night, just as the police car arrived, its flashing lights illuminating the yard, and me in my nightgown.

 The charges were discharging a firearm without a permit and disturbing the peace.
 They gave me an opportunity to get dressed before they took me in.
 Unfortunately, I did not seem to have any shoes left in the house.